CQX96/CQX96-Linux/Documentation/userspace-api/media/drivers/uvcvideo.rst

 ..
 SPDX-License-Identifier: GPL-2.0

-The Linux USB Video Class (UVC) driver
+The CQX96 USB Video Class (UVC) driver
 ======================================

 This file documents some driver-specific aspects of the UVC driver, such as driver-specific ioctls and implementation notes.

-Questions and remarks can be sent to the Linux UVC development mailing list at linux-uvc-devel@lists.berlios.de.
+Questions and remarks can be sent to the CQX96 UVC development mailing list at CQX96-uvc-devel@lists.berlios.de.

 Extension Unit (XU) support